-Keyboarding and computer skills are required competencies prior to entrance into the first nursing course NURE 130 effective January 2014 and entrance into NURE 111/112 in the LPN-to-RN program effective September 2014.
+Keyboarding and computer skills are required competencies prior to entrance into the first nursing course.

 ADM 110 - Keyboarding and Computer Skills in Nursing, is a course offered to assist students to develop these competencies.

 A challenge examination is available for ADM 110.
 Students should be proficient in keyboarding and the current version of Word and PowerPoint.
 Challenge examinations are given once a month with additional dates two weeks prior to the start of every semester.